sarthakgupta1105/project2/README.md

 # New Project
-This is a new project in local system.
+This project was created from local system.
+By Sarthak Gupta